-Back to CBS Radio News.
+Back to CBS News Radio.

-In 1997, Kathan put editorial duties aside to anchor hourly newscasts, updates and special events coverage.
-In 2003, Kathan was first on the air with the reports of Saddam Hussein's capture in Iraq.
-CBS Radio News coverage of that story won an Edward R. Murrow award from the Radio and Television News Directors Association.
-His "World News Roundup" broadcast on the morning after the 2006 midterm elections won a National Headliner Award for Best Newscast.
+In 1997, Kathan began anchoring hourly newscasts, updates and special events coverage.
+In 2003, he was first on the air with the reports of Saddam Hussein's capture in Iraq.
+CBS News Radio coverage of that story was a Murrow award winner.
 In 2008, Kathan was on the presidential campaign trail in Ohio and Michigan.
-He also covered the New York presidential debate and the Obama victory party in Chicago's Grant Park.
+He covered the presidential debate in New York and the Obama victory party in Chicago's Grant Park.

 On Twitter: @SteveKathanCBS